 What is Vitrakvi® (larotrectinib)?

-In November 2018, the US Food and Drug Administration (FDA) approved a new oncology drug called larotrectinib, brand name Vitrakvi®.
-It is known as a “tissue agnostic” drug, which means it can be used to treat different types of cancer, as long as they all have the same biomarker.
+Larotrectinib (Vitrakvi®) is a form of targeted therapy known as a “tissue agnostic” drug, which means it can be used to treat different types of cancer, as long as they all have the same biomarker.
 This drug can be used in both adults and children with solid tumor cancers that test positive for certain neurotrophic receptor tyrosine kinase (NTRK) genes, have also metastasized (spread to other parts of the body) or if surgery to treat the cancer is probable to cause serious problems, and have gotten worse during other types of treatment or there are no other available treatment options.1

 Tissue agnostic drugs are an exciting new breakthrough in cancer treatment because scientists are looking at the biology of the cancer, instead of merely the type of cancer, allowing for more specialized and targeted treatments.
 Development of these types of therapies could potentially translate into more effective treatment, resulting in better quality of life.

 Larotrectinib inhibits tropomyosin receptor kinases, which are encoded by genes like NTRK1, NTRK2, and NTRK3.2 When there are mutations in these genes, these can facilitate oncogenic changes, leading to the development of cancer.2 Larotrectinib shows anti-tumor activity in cells in which these mutated genes occur.

 What are the possible side effects of larotrectinib?